Generally bounded by McDowell Road, Roosevelt Street, Seventh and 17th Avenues.

 Listing Office: Evergreen Realty LLC

-Listing Office: West USA Realty
+Listing Office: Realty Executives Arizona Territory

 Listing Office: Better Homes & Gardens Real Estate SJ Fowler